 802.21b Broadcast handovers task group update is presented by TG Chair, Juan Carlos Zuniga

-The agenda is for this meeting is for letter ballot resolution and to go for sponsor ballot.
+The main task for this meeting is to complete the letter ballot resolution and prepare for sponsor ballot.
 There are 4 technical comments.

 802.21c Single radio handover task group update (21-11-0100-01) is presented by TG Chair, Junghoon Jee